Foster Parenting Tips for Navigating a Mental Health Crisis

 A mental health crisis can result from any number of stressors or changes.
 Some common triggers include changes in the environment, bullying, substance use, loss, strained relationships, school stress, missed medication, new medication, and pending court dates.
-Sometimes the crisis can be anticipated by noticeable changes in behavior such as moodiness, withdrawal, and lack of self-care.
-However, in some cases, the crisis can come from seemingly nowhere.
+Sometimes the crisis can be anticipated by noticeable changes in behavior, such as moodiness, withdrawal, and lack of self-care.
+However, in some cases, the problem can come from seemingly nowhere.

 Some basic de-escalation techniques include keeping a calm voice, listening to your child, avoiding arguing or reasoning with your child, and asking how you can help them.
-As you express empathy, create a calm environment, offering choices, announcing what you will do before you do it.
-Give them space and avoiding touch unless granted permission.
+As you express empathy, create a calm environment, offer choices, and announce what you will do before you do it.
+Give them space and avoid touch unless granted permission.

-Children from hard places often lack necessary executive functioning skills such as decision making, self-regulation, and breaking down a task into its components.
+Children from hard places often lack necessary executive functioning skills such as decision-making, self-regulation, and breaking down a task into its components.
 When parents respond in a calm, regulated tone, present choices, and help the child break down a problem they are facing, they are, in a sense loaning their executive functioning brain to the child.
 This not only helps the child regulate and manage a frustrating situation, but it also helps them build this functioning within themselves.

-Avoiding a mental health crisis may not always be possible, but maintaining the relationship after disruptive behaviors occur is incredibly important for healing and repatterning attachment issues.
+Avoiding a mental health crisis may not always be possible, but maintaining the relationship after disruptive behaviors occur is essential for healing and repatterning attachment issues.
 Children in the foster care system typically do not have a strong foundation for loving and caring relationships.
 Their behaviors are often manifestations of severe trauma, scarcity of supportive relationships, and feelings of being out of control.
-When parents can meet the child where they are,

-One way to demonstrate this could include debriefing what occurred with the child after they are calm and in a receptive state, discussing what was not okay about how they responded, and offering choices for how to respond next time.
+One way to demonstrate this could include debriefing what occurred with the child after they are calm and receptive, discussing what was not okay about how they responded, and offering choices for how to respond next time.
 Take the time to explore the unaddressed needs or concerns that led up to their behaviors.

-In these cases, having a crisis action plan ready to engage is essential.
-In some cases, this may be a call to a crisis helpline such as your agency's on-call worker or your child's crisis counselor.
-In some cases, where the threat of harm to self or others is imminent, calling 911 and indicating a mental health crisis involving a child may be the best course of action.
+In these cases, having a crisis action plan/ a crisis management plan ready to engage is essential.
+Sometimes, this may be a call to a crisis helpline or crisis services, such as your agency's on-call worker or your child's crisis counselor.
+In some cases, where the threat of harm to self or others is imminent, calling 911 and indicating a mental health crisis involving a child may be the best action.